AndreyKoudr/Octree/PointCloudToSTL/README.md

   - Input (<I>points.readXYZ()</I>).<br />
 Read simple point cloud in .xyz file (three X,Y,Z coordinates in text, separated by spaces not tabs).
 The point cloud must be dense enough, some 0.5 ..
-10 millions of points uniformly distributes over the model surface.
+10 millions of points uniformly distributed over the model surface.
 Any area of missing points may be considered as a hole which may not let the code define three groups of octree cells : raster (octree cells which have at least one could point inside), inside (cells whole inside the body), and outside (whole cells outside the body).